SwitchBlade

 SwitchBlade is the registered name of a family of layer 2 and layer 3 chassis switches developed by Allied Telesis.
-Current models include the SwitchBlade x908 GEN2 and the SwitchBlade x8100 layer 3 chassis switchs.
-The first model was the SwitchBlade 4000 layer 3 core chassis, which ran the earlier AlliedWare operating system.
+Current models include the SwitchBlade x908 GEN2 and the SwitchBlade x8100 layer 3 chassis switches.
+The first model was the SwitchBlade 4000-layer 3 core chassis, which ran the earlier AlliedWare operating system.

 AlliedWare Plus models

-The family includes models using the AlliedWare Plus operating system which uses an industry-standard CLI structure.
+The family includes models using the AlliedWare Plus operating system which uses an industry standard CLI structure.

 SwitchBlade x908 Generation 2

 The SwitchBlade x908 GEN2 was introduced in 2017 and is the latest evolution of the original SwitchBlade x908 design.
 It features a stackable advanced layer 3 3RU chassis switch with 2.6 Terabit/s of switching capacity.
 It has eight switch module bays like its predecessor although in the GEN2 they are mounted vertically to assist with cooling and cable management.
 The GEN2 also supports Allied Telesis' Virtual Chassis Stacking technology, but this has been enhanced to enable up to 4 SwitchBlade x908 GEN2 chassis' to be stacked over long-distances using any port-speed (10G, 40G or 100G).
 Each chassis includes redundant system power supply bays.